sohailanwaralmani74/utility-tools/_posts/2025-05-08-software-product-ideas.md

 <br>

-> Steve jobs once said *Put Dent Into The Universe*
+> Steve jobs once said *Put Dent Into The Universe*.